mailman

 Exploitation

-.
-I could have used an angry FSOP to directly get code execution by hijjacking the vtable used by the wide operations in stdout, given actually it is not checked against a specific address range as it is the case for the _vtable
+Before bypassing the seccomp we need to get code execution, to do so I will use the very classic exploitation flow: FSOP stdout to leak environ => ROPchain.
+I could have used an angry FSOP to directly get code execution by hijjacking the vtable used by the wide operations in stdout, given actually it is not checked against a specific address range as it is the case for the _vtable.
+To get code execution, we need to get the heap and libc base addresses.

 Heap and libc leak